Sim2Real

 |---|---|

-Damping | Sends the damping command values from k1_config.yaml.
+Damping | Sets joint stiffness to zero.
+Damping is applied using the values in k1_config.yaml.
 Used for startup and failsafe. |

 ReadyPose | Moves the robot to the ready posture defined in k1_config.yaml. |